 The hole will be drilled with a normal rotary drilling rig such as those previously used in the Puna field, Hawaii.
 The rig will be equipped with diesel engines, storage tanks, mud pumps, and other typical auxiliary equipment.
 During drilling, the top of the derrick will be approximately 175 ft above ground level.
-The drilling program involves rigging up the rotary drilling rig with associated equipment over a previously set conductor and drilling a 26-in. hole to approximately 1050 ft KB.
-Casing (22-in.) will be cemented in place and blowout prevention equipment (BOPE) installed.
+The drilling program involves rigging up the rotary drilling rig with associated equipment over a previously set conductor and drilling a 26-in, hole to approximately 1050 ft KB.
+The conductor has not yet been set, but will be installed before the rig moves onto the well.
+Casing (22-in.) will be cemented in place and blowout prevention equipment (BOPE) will be installed.
 After testing the BOPE, a 20-in. hole will be drilled to approximately 2200 ft KB and 16-in. casing containing a swell packer will be cemented in place.
 Following installation and testing of the BOPE, a 14-3/4-in. hole will be drilled to a total depth of approximately 4700 ft KB.
-An 11-7/8-in. casing string will be run from the surface to approximately 4700 ft and cemented.
-A 10-1/2-in. hole will then be drilled to ±5900 ft KB (TD).
+An 11-7/8in, casing string will be run from surface to approximately 4700 ft and cemented in place.
+A 10-1/2-in. hole will then be drilled to ± 8005 ft KB (TD).
 An injection test will be performed to assess permeability.
 At the conclusion of the test, an 8-5/8-in. perforated liner will be hung from ±4600 ft KB to near bottom.
+A 9-5/8-in. hang down liner will be run from the surface to ± 3200 ft KB.
 The rig will be rigged down and released.